SerafeimLiakos/F-14_livery_pack/README.md

   desktop, the path would probably be:
   'Desktop/fg-aircraft(-[branch])/aircraft/f-14b/Models/Liveries'.

-I hope you like my work as much as I do.
+I really hope you enjoy my work as much as I do.
 Happy flying!
-Tomcats Forever!
 - VooDoo3